Idaho Power asks customers to conserve energy in evenings

-A string of unusually hot days are putting a strain on the regional energy grid, according to a statement from the utility company, as people crank up their air conditioners and ramp up use of their irrigation systems.
+A string of unusually hot days is putting a strain on the regional energy grid, according to a statement from Idaho Power, as people crank up their air conditioners and ramp up use of their irrigation systems.

 To help alleviate the strain, Idaho Power is asking that customers who can safely do so reduce their energy use from 4-9 p.m. over the next few days.